aussie-battler/Alias-Anomaly-Creatures/README.md

 # Alias-Anomaly-Creatures
-**Arma3 Exile Anomoly Pack by Alias**
+**Arma3 Exile Anomaly Pack by Alias**

-modifed for Arma3 Exile by aussie.
+modified for Arma3 Exile by aussie.

 If you like this script please support Alias:
 Become a Patron https://www.patreon.com/aliascartoons

-Donate a dollar or two https://goo.gl/ySqv9q
+Donate a dollar or two to keep more mods coming https://goo.gl/ySqv9q

 Original scripts can be found here: https://steamcommunity.com/sharedfiles/filedetails/?id=1123074587

 **About this script:**

-The script places random ToXic field missions on any map with soldiers & anomoly creatures protecting a loot crate.
+The script places random ToXic field missions on any map with soldiers & anomaly creatures protecting a loot crate.
 The three creatures are Farty, Sparky & the Screamer.
 It is very easy to install.

-**Farty** is a smelly green slug creature that appears from the ground to spit tooxic goo on it's enemies. https://goo.gl/FSK7WV
+**Farty** is a smelly green slug creature that appears from the ground to spit toXic goo on it's enemies. https://goo.gl/FSK7WV

 **Sparky** is at every mission protecting the loot crate.
-It cretes electircal shock waves when someone comes to collect the reward. https://goo.gl/zmJrnL
+It creates electrical shock waves when someone comes to collect the reward. https://goo.gl/zmJrnL

-**The Screamer** is an anicient statue that screams sonic waves at it's enemies. https://goo.gl/Pw6KuQ
+**The Screamer** is an ancient statue that screams sonic waves at it's enemies. https://goo.gl/Pw6KuQ

 The soldiers guarding the mission include up to 4 guards, two static guns and an armed vehicle.
 The loot in the crate includes a variety of Exile items plus $500 to $20000 poptabs.